 If your debt is a credit card, personal loan or home loan (not a business loan) debt, you may also apply for a “hardship variation” to change your contract with the creditor.
 A hardship variation can give you more time to pay (called “extending the length of a loan”), reduce the amount you are paying with each payment or give you a break from paying anything for a period of time.

-If your creditor does not agree to the variation, you may complain to an external dispute resolution scheme.
-This will be either the Financial Ombudsman Service or the Credit and Investments Ombudsman.
+If your creditor does not agree to the variation, you may complain to an external dispute resolution scheme, the Australian Financial Complaints Authority.
 They will look into the details of your situation, talk with your creditor and try to work out an agreement between you and the creditor.
-Both ombudsmen cover business debts.
+Both ombudsman services cover business debts.

 You can read more about hardship variations at the ASIC Money Smart website.